open-feature/go-sdk-contrib/tools/tck/README.md

 ### What identifies a report

-`tck.specRevision` comes from [`revision.go`](./pkg/tck/revision.go), which `sync_assets.go`
-generates from the submodule alongside the embedded artifacts.
-Generating both in the same command is what keeps them honest: `make provider-tck-assets-check` regenerates and fails on any difference, so a revision that disagrees with the artifacts beside it cannot be committed.
+`tck.specRevision` comes from [`revision.go`](./pkg/tck/revision.go), and it is the module version pinned in [`go.mod`](./go.mod) — the assets arrive as a Go module, so the pin *is* the revision.

+It is written by hand, which needs a guard rather than an apology.
+Nothing generates it and nothing
+can: a library package's test binary carries no module build information at all, so `runtime/debug.ReadBuildInfo` reports no dependencies from one, in a Go workspace and in a plain module alike — and the TCK always runs inside a library test binary, both its own self-tests and an adopter's `TestConformance`.
+So `TestSpecRevisionIsRecorded` reads `go.mod` and fails if the constant disagrees with the pin.
+Moving the pin without updating the constant breaks the suite's own tests rather than a consumer's report.

 A git tree hash over the artifact directory used to be carried beside it, so that a consumer could tell which questions a report answers without trusting the recorded commit.
 The results now carry the